Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mX8bc3BMIMs.md

 ### Transcript

-> if the giant crab can't break walls then i'm making a zoo it probably won't be able to make, brick walls bb so, you're actually you're in luck i look forward to seeing your zoo
+> if the giant crab can't break walls then I'm making a zoo it probably won't be able to make, brick walls bb so, you're actually you're in luck I look forward to seeing your zoo